-Our southernmost and certified biodynamic "in conversion" vineyard blessed with cooling Southern Ocean influences, a northerly aspect, plenty of sunshine and free-draining, ironstone gravel loam soil.
+Our southernmost and certified biodynamic vineyard is blessed with cooling Southern Ocean influences, a northerly aspect, plenty of sunshine and free-draining, ironstone gravel loam soil.
 The vineyard is located in the headwater of the Chapman Brook, near Witchcliffe in the south of the Margaret River region.
 The vines grow on a north facing slope in ironstone gravel over a strong clay base which provides good drainage and a basis for healthy and strong growth.
 Hazel’s vineyard forms the backbone of our portfolio with planting of Chardonnay, Cabernet Sauvignon, Zinfandel, Merlot, Grenache, Petit Verdot and Mataro.
 McHenry Hohnen’s winemaking facility is located at Hazel’s Vineyard.

 Calgardup Brook Vineyard